 \section{Introduction}

-An $n$-group $G$ in homotopy type theory \parencite{hottbook} is defined to be (represented by) a pointed connected $n$-type $BG$ (cf.~\cite{BDR}).
-The \emph{underlying type} $G$ of the $n$-group $BG$ is the loop space $\loopspace BG$, which possesses the structure of an $n$-group by the operations on paths.
-We note that the underlying type $G$ of an $n$-group is $(n-1)$-truncated.
-The representing type $BG$ of an $n$-group $G$ is called the \emph{classifying} type of the group.
+Homotopy type theory~\parencite{hottbook} is not only a foundational system (\emph{univalent foundations}); it also allows us to reason synthetically about $\infty$-groupoids (\emph{synthetic homotopy theory}).
+By viewing higher groups in terms of certain pointed $\infty$-groupoids as laid out by~\cite{BDR}, it also allows us to do \emph{synthetic higher group theory}.

-From this point of view, a $1$-group is a pointed connected $1$-type.
-Loosely speaking, these are types that only have an interesting fundamental group, and no non-trivial higher homotopy groups. \footnote{Of course, it is not quite as simple if there are noncontractible $\infty$-connected types around, as can happen if Whitehead's principle fails.
-Recall that homotopy type theory has models in $(\infty,1)$-toposes, and there are plenty such where Whitehead's principle fails.} The underlying type of a $1$-group is therefore a set equipped with the usual structure of a group, so an ordinary group in the traditional sense of the word is a $1$-group.
+From this point of view, a $1$-group $G$ is (represented by) a pointed connected $1$-type $BG$ (its classifying type).
+Loosely speaking, these are types that only have an interesting fundamental group, and no non-trivial higher homotopy groups.
+Of course, it is not quite as simple if there are non-contractible $\infty$-connected types around, as can happen if Whitehead's principle fails.
+Recall that homotopy type theory has models in $(\infty,1)$-toposes~\parencite{shulman2019}, and there are plenty such where Whitehead's principle fails.\footnote{An $(\infty,1)$-topos satisfying Whitehead's principle is also called \emph{hypercomplete}.
+Examples of non-hypercomplete $(\infty,1)$-toposes (in a classical metatheory) include the $(\infty,1)$-topos of parametrized spectra (an object is hypercomplete if and only if the spectrum part is trivial) and the $(\infty,1)$-topos of continuous $\mathbb{Z}_p$-equivariant spaces, where we view the group $\mathbb{Z}_p$ of $p$-adic integers as a profinite group~\parencite[Warning~7.2.2.31]{LurieHTT}.
+The latter example is even boolean, hence satisfies the law of excluded middle internally.} The underlying type of a $1$-group is therefore a set equipped with the usual structure of a group, so a group in the traditional sense of the word is a $1$-group.

-The principal class of examples of $n$-groups are the fundamental $n$-groups of pointed types.
-We define the fundamental $n$-group $\pin_1(X)$ of a pointed type $X$ to be the $n$-truncation of the connected component of $X$ at the base point.
+Likewise, an $n$-group $G$ is represented by a connected $n$-type $BG$.
+The principal example of an $n$-group is the fundamental $n$-group of a pointed type $X$, represented by the $n$-truncation of the connected component at the base point.